-We’ve had the Click and Grow for about two months now.
-It’s given us two small lettuces, and we have been picking here and there at mustard greens, basil and parsley.
-Two months in I think we have a pretty decent understanding of the device and it’s pros and cons.
-Best put, the Click and Grow is disappointing if you’re looking to grow food at home.If you want a system to grow plants or have a fun activity with the kids, then the Click and Grow could be for you.
-Onto the Click and Grow Review however.
+We’ve had the Click & Grow Smart Garden 9 Click and Grow for about two months now.
+It’s given us two small lettuces, and we have been picking here and there at mustard greens, basil, and parsley.
+Two months in I think we have a pretty decent understanding of the device and its pros and cons and feel good writing this Click and Grow Review.
+This isn’t a device to grow food at home, it’s not a substitute for a garden, but it is a great tool to accent the herbs you have in your kitchen, and if you have kids, then the Click & Grow is definitely for you.

 Methodology: When reviewing this, or any other product, our first goals at GreenerPods is to see how well the device can help you grow your greens or food at home to make any measurable impact on nutrition and budget, followed by how seamlessly it blends into the home environment, and lastly how well it’s designed as a product.

 “No more tasteless store-bought herbs!
 Save money, time and invest in better health.
 Grow your own food with an indoor garden!”

 Does it stack up to its claims?
 Yes and no. It grew herbs, and greens at home, we’ve even got three little tomatoes coming, the mustard greens were awesome, and basil we ate was pretty solid.
 The lettuce and kale were, however, a bit bland.
 Fine considering you’re growing at home with imperfect conditions.